 How is my progress tracked?

-The grade point average of students receiving merit scholarships is checked once a year in June when merit scholarships are renewed and spring grades are in.
+The grade point average of students receiving merit scholarships is checked once a year in June when merit scholarships are renewed and spring grades are in for the year.